MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### FreeCAD

-The FreeCAD post-processor supports most of the functionality of the Fusion360 post-processor except low-memory mode (as it already linearises arc moves), and per-operation support for changing post-processor options (which is a limitation of FreeCAD and can be worked around by using multiple Path Jobs).
+The FreeCAD post-processor supports most of the functionality of the Fusion360 post-processor except low-memory mode (as FreeCAD itself already linearises arc moves), and per-operation support for changing post-processor options (which is a limitation of FreeCAD and can be worked around by using multiple Path Jobs).

 One of the big advantages of using FreeCAD is not having any limitations on the number of tools that can be used in a single exported file, and no modification of your rapid speeds like in Fusion360.